asyml/forte/docs/toc/processor.rst

               processor to inherit from.
 For example, in the implementation of :class:`~forte.processors.misc.vocabulary_processor.VocabularyProcessor`, it inherits
               from :class:`~forte.processors.base.pack_processor.PackProcessor`
               because it builds vocabulary from data pack.
+Then User can consider adding new configuration field based on the needs or overwrite the configuration field from its parent class.

 * ``_process()``: The main function of the processor.
 The implementation should process the ``input_pack``, and conduct operations such as adding entries into the pack, or produce some side-effect such as writing data into the disk.